-The assessment must be ongoing to reflect changes in the beneficiary's life and the changing prioritized personal outcomes over time.
-These changes include strengths, needs, preferences, abilities, and the resources of the beneficiary.
-If there are significant changes in the beneficiary's status or needs, the support coordinator must revise the POC.
+The assessment must be ongoing to reflect changes in the recipient's life and the changing prioritized personal outcomes over time.
+These changes include strengths, needs, preferences, abilities and the resources of the recipient.
+If there are significant changes in the recipient's status or needs, the support coordinator must revise the POC.